rszibele/bobcpp/README.md

 # Quickstart Guide

 The AbstractClient class provides the interface for the client.
-It contains methods that correspond with the BOB commands, e.g. the `inhost("localhost")` corresponds to the BOB command "inhost localhost".
+It contains methods that correspond with the BOB commands, e.g. the method `client->inhost("localhost")` corresponds to the BOB command `inhost localhost`.

 Below is an example of how to open a single tunnel.